PhilippaHartley/SKAO-SDC2/README.md

 # Science Data Challenge 2: Neutral Hydrogen

-This repository contains a collection of scripts used to generate mock SKA-Mid-observed neutral hydrogen (HI) datacubes for the second SKA Science Data Challenge (SDC2).lihnk to website
+This repository contains a collection of scripts used to generate mock SKA-Mid-observed neutral hydrogen (HI) datacubes for the second SKA Science Data Challenge ([SDC2](https://sdc2.astronomers.skatelescope.org/)).

 ### Prerequisites